AdaCore/spark2014/docs/ug/usage.rst

 GNATprove project switches can be edited from the panel ``GNATprove`` (in ``Project --> Edit Project Properties --> Switches``).

+For unproved VCs, you can see in GPS a path for which gnatprove does not manage to prove the VC.
+This can be achieved by right-clicking on the message for the unproved VC in the location view, and choosing ``Prove --> Show Path``.

 We recommend that you enable the option ``Draw current line as a thin line`` (in ``Edit --> Preferences --> Editor --> Fonts & Colors``) so that GPS does not hide the status of the checks on the current line (all proved in green /